Ph.D. Candidate in Theatre

 expected completion May 2020

-Lead Graduate Part-Time Instructor
+My role as a Lead Graduate Part-Time Instructor

 I am currently serving as a Graduate Student Lead.
 As a Lead, I work as a liaison between the Department of Theatre and CU, Boulder's Graduate Teacher's Program.
 I organize discipline-specific pedagogical, teacher's training, and professional development workshops.
 I'm in the process of earning my College Teaching Certification through the Graduate Teacher Program.